 - Trauma, abuse and childhood neglect

-- Trouble with making or sustaining meaningful relationship
+- Trouble with making or sustaining a meaningful relationship

 - Difficulties managing anger